Effect of caffeine on memory: Time-of-day effects

-Short-term memory has been thought to be influenced differently throughout the day when caffeine has been ingested; in the morning, STM performance will be different from at the end of the day.
-As the effects of caffeine wear off, there would be some effect on STM.
+Short-term memory has been thought to be influenced differently throughout the day when caffeine has been ingested.
 Three groups of caffeine intake (low, medium, and high) were compared during four daytime hours (01:00, 07:00, 13:00, 19:00).
 People with low caffeine intake have a decreased performance later in the day, compared to moderate and a high-level caffeine intake.
 Thus the effect of caffeine on short-term memory can differ due to many other factors and thus cannot be instantly generalized.

 State Dependent Memory

 Caffeine users are subject to state dependent memory effects when under the effects of caffeine.
 For example, a study tasked two groups of subjects to remember word lists; half of them had caffeine while the other half were given placebos.
 When brought back the next day, each original group was now split in half, half of them given the same treatment they were encoded under, the other half given the opposite treatment.
-Ultimately the study showed that subjects that were under the same treatment in both encoding and retrieval out performed the other groups.
-This study does not support a decline or enhancement in working memory due to caffeine but rather a state dependent effect instead.
+Ultimately the study showed that subjects that were under the same treatment in both encoding and retrieval outperformed the other groups.
+This study does not support a decline or enhancement in working memory due to caffeine but rather a state-dependent effect instead.